 • Paul preached and taught powerfully (Acts 19:8-11)

-• Many confessed their evil deeds and burned their occult scrolls worth over 10 million dollars, publicly.
+• Many publicly confessed their evil deeds and publicly burned their occult scrolls worth over 10 million dollars.
 (Acts 19:18-20)

-About 5 years later in 60 AD Paul pens the book of Ephesians while under house arrest in Rome.
+About five years later, in 60 AD, Paul pens the book of Ephesians while under house arrest in Rome.
 The church is growing.
-Tons of people are converting to Christianity.
+A staggering amount of people are converting to Christianity.
 Testimonies keep pouring in.

-Yet, some 43 years later a rebuke comes to the church in Ephesus from the Lord (Rev. 2:1-7).
+Yet, 43 years later, a rebuke comes to the church in Ephesus from the Lord (Rev. 2:1-7).

-The church moved from the pinnacle of reformation to the point of having their influence (lamp stand) removed altogether.
+The church moved from the pinnacle of reformation to having its influence (lampstand) removed altogether.
 Revival was not sustained into the second generation.

-Paul knew that the church could never sustain revival on just doing the second commandment alone.
+Paul knew that the church could never sustain revival by just doing the second commandment alone.

 The focus of the first great prayer in Ephesians sees Paul asking the Father to give the church a spirit of wisdom and revelation so that they may know him better.